 Benefits: The Hundred is the first exercise in Joseph Pilates’ original order.
-It works the abdominal and respiratory muscles, as well as the arms at the shoulder joint.
+It works the abdominal and respiratory muscles and the arms at the shoulder joint.

-- To begin, bring legs into tabletop position and lift head, neck and shoulders.
-Lower the back down into the mat — keeping the navel pressed toward the spine, and the ribs lowered in and down towards the hips.
+- Bring your legs into a tabletop position and lift your head, neck, and shoulders.
+Lower the back down into the mat — keeping the navel pressed toward the spine and the ribs lowered in and down towards the hips.

 - Take a deep inhale and begin pumping the arms up and down, keeping wrists straight and elbows soft.
-Repeat, deeply inhaling and exhaling as you pump the arms up and down.
+Repeat, deeply inhaling and exhaling as you pump your arms up and down.

 Reps: Do a total of 100 breaths.

-Tips & Modifications: Lower your head down if you feel your neck is straining or if you want more work in the lower abs.
-Bring the legs up to a 90-degree angle for an intermediate option and to a 45 degree angle, as shown in the illustration, for a more advanced one.
+Tips & Modifications: Lower your head if you feel your neck is straining or want more work in the lower abs.
+Bring the legs up to a 90-degree angle for an intermediate option and to a 45-degree angle, as shown in the illustration, for a more advanced one.

 Benefits: Bridging works the posterior chain, massages the spine and opens the hips.

-- To begin, lie on the mat with arms at your sides.
+- Lie on the mat with arms at your sides.

-- Take a deep inhale to prepare, exhale as you peel the spine off the mat, one vertebra at a time until the knees, hips and shoulders are in a straight line.
+- Take a deep inhale to prepare, and exhale as you peel the spine off the mat, one vertebra at a time, until the knees, hips, and shoulders are in a straight line.

-- Take a deep inhale, then exhale as you roll the spine down, one vertebra at a time until spine is back on mat.
+- Take a deep inhale, then exhale as you roll the spine down, one vertebra at a time, until your spine is back on the mat.
 Gently reach the sit bones toward the heels, keeping your back on the mat and imagining your spine lengthening.